 Otto and Nosto ATMs don’t charge fees for use, so if you’re seeing fees at the ATM, they may be coming from your home bank.
 Your bank may charge a flat fee or percentage as a withdrawal fee, or a foreign transaction fee.
 Check with your bank to see what fees it charges.

 You should do your best to avoid commercial ATMs in shopping centers, hotels and airports, as they may charge fees.
 Instead, look for fee-free Otto ATMs.
 You can also choose a card that doesn’t charge a foreign transaction fee and reimburses you for ATM fees.
 If you get hit with a per-transaction fee, try to make fewer, larger withdrawals, rather than multiple small ones that incur multiple fees.
 And always remember to pay in the local currency to avoid DCC fees.
+Here is also a list of the European countries that charge the highest ATM fees.

 Another option is to use Wise to transfer money to Finland ahead of time at the mid-market rate and with no hidden fees or markups, just a small transfer fee.
 Wise also offers borderless multi-currency accounts that allow users to send, receive and move money in different global currencies, including euros.
 And borderless accounts now come with consumer debit cards for EU customers.